MatheusBrunheroto/Waybar-Light-Controls/README.md

 # Waybar-Light-Controls
+**Waybar integration for hyprsunset**, featuring configurable gamma and temperature limits, with persistent settings saved between sessions.
+<br>This behavior can alternatively be "achieved" by using direct Waybar actions, such as `hyprctl hyprsunset gamma +10` for `"on-scroll-up"` and `hyprctl hyprsunset gamma -10` for `"on-scroll-down"`.
 ###### The colors appear to change rapidly due to GIF compression.
 | You can configure the brightness and blue light filter by scrolling through the icons. |
 | -------------------------------------- |